 For most people this is enough, though if you want to recharge & came back around after a nice lunch, there are many raised canopies with hammocks under which to buy food or simply get out of the afternoon rain.
 However, we actually saw fewer than half a dozen other tourists in our whole day trip.
 This is definitely a unique day trip from the capital that you’ll feel privileged to go on.

 Every animal we met was sweet, though some of the monkeys could get aggressive if they thought you were teasing them with your basket of bananas.
+It’s nothing compared to Thailand, but beware of the monkeys; they’re the only animals roaming free in the area.
 But not all of the animals seemed thrilled to be there, especially the bears.
 We watched one female sun bear pace for several minutes before we left, saddened; when you’re used to endless forest, a 300m X 300m enclosure sure seems minuscule.

 Practical Info: How to Arrange a Trip